KojinKuro/kojinkuro/README.md

 ### Well met traveller 👋

-My name is Charles Kwang.
-I'm an 27 year old programmer based in LA, Califronia.
-- I love the fantasy genre.
-- Into playing games.
-- Playing boardgames
+My name is Charles Kwang!
+I'm an 27 year old software engineer based in LA, Califronia.
+I have a background in Illustration & Computer Science and a history of overengineering solutions to problems no one asked.
+Some fun things about me are that I love the fantasy genre, videogames and playing boardgames with my friends.
+Obviously I love DnD, my favorite videogame is Persona 4 Golden and if anyone wants to play something on TTS hit me up!

 # ⚡ Technologies I Work In:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)